 Didn’t have a chance to buy one of my books in February?
 The crisis in Somalia and bordering countries doesn’t stop today.
-Please donate today to help our fellow humans.
-But I am also planning a new fundraiser… your ideas and suggestions are very welcome!
+Please donate to UNICEF today to help our fellow humans.

 Here a short fragment from my novel Two Journeys, illustrating how important we humans are for one another: